 Having regard to all of the information sources as outlined above, the occurrence of flood risk indicators in the plan area is identified in a Flood Risk Indicator Matrix.
-The full extent of any indicators present were also mapped and enclosed by a dashed line.
-This mapping highlighted the potential conflicts between flood risk and development.
 As the area could be subject to a potential flood risk issue, the assessment proceeds to Stage 2.